Jordanian option: Background

 The Kingdom of Jordan, originally established as the Emirate of Transjordan, was created after World War I by the victorious colonial powers.
 Its territory was carved out in 1921 from lands that were part of British-ruled Palestine, which itself was formed from the remnants of the Ottoman Empire.
 The state's formation was influenced by the territorial ambitions of its ruling Hashemite dynasty, led by Abdullah I, who sought to create a Greater Syria that included Lebanon, Syria, Jordan, and Palestine.
 This plan did not come to fruition.
 As Abdullah realized that achieving this vision was unattainable, he focused solely on Palestine, considering it part of a unified entity with Transjordan.
 In the 1930s, Jordan's rulers began to engage in Palestinian affairs, acting as intermediaries for Arab factions during the 1936–1939 Arab revolt.

 The British withdrawal from Palestine in May 1948 presented Jordan with an opportunity to exert control over parts of the region through military action.
 In the aftermath of the 1948 Arab–Israeli War, Jordan occupied the territory that became known as the West Bank, originally designated for an Arab state by the 1947 UN partition plan.
 Jordan annexed the area, granted Jordanian citizenship to its residents, and also took control of East Jerusalem (the UN partition plan proposed all of Jerusalem to become a corpus separatum).
 The annexation followed several conferences, most notably the Jericho Conference on December 1, 1948, where Palestinian leaders denounced the Egypt-aligned All-Palestine Government, called for Jordan to annex the West Bank, and pledged allegiance to Abdullah as the king of a unified state.

 In the 1950s and 1960s, King Hussein of Jordan and his officials frequently proclaimed that 'Jordan is Palestine and Palestine is Jordan,' aiming to present Jordanians and Palestinians as one people with a shared destiny.

 In 1950, Jordanian citizenship was extended to Palestinian refugees in Jordan, leading them to be content with the status quo and to actively work on advancing and reinforcing it.
-In the 1950s and 1960s, King Hussein (who succeeded his grandfather after his 1951 assassination by a Palestinian and a one-year reign by his father) as well as other Jordanian officials frequently stated that "Jordan is Palestine and Palestine is Jordan."
+In the 1950s and 1960s, King Hussein (who succeeded his grandfather after his 1951 assassination by a Palestinian and a one-year reign by Hussein's father) as well as other Jordanian officials frequently stated that "Jordan is Palestine and Palestine is Jordan."
 King Hussein often emphasized that Jordanians and Palestinians were united as one people with a shared destiny.
 Due to internal challenges and the influence of Arab nationalism, Jordan participated in the 1967 Six-Day War, resulting in the loss of the West Bank to Israel.

 It is estimated that at least 50 percent of Jordan's population is of Palestinian descent.
 As of 2023, more than 2 million Palestinians are registered as refugees with UNRWA in Jordan, although most are also Jordanian citizens holding national ID numbers.